 Modesty Always Matters

 This whole discussion has brought the issue of modesty to play several times.
 The hermeneutical law of first mention makes the issue of modest clothing incredibly important.
 Remember, after Adam and Eve sinned in the Garden, they lost their innocence and realized they were naked.
 In response, they inadequately covered themselves with fig leaves (Genesis 3:7).
 God saw that they were still immodest, so he personally made a coat of skins and clothed them sufficiently (Genesis 3:21).
-Modesty is a common theme that runs throughout the Old and New Testament.
+Modesty is a common theme that runs throughout the Old and New Testaments.

 One furious individual wrote to me and said, “I wanted to speak at my church, and they told me I had to wear a collared shirt… talk about controlling.”
 Now I realize the Bible doesn’t condone collared shirts as sacred.
 And I realize collars aren’t necessarily evidence of sanctification, but doesn’t a church have the right to maintain a dress code of some kind?
 Most jobs have a dress code.
 Shouldn’t the church have some influence?